justafish/drupal_amazons3/README.md

 You will need to set allow_url_fopen to on your PHP settings.
 This option enables the URL-aware fopen wrappers that enable accessing URL object like files.
 See [http://uk.php.net/manual/en/function.fopen.php](http://uk.php.net/manual/en/function.fopen.php)

 ## Known Issues
+### SSL
 Some curl libraries, such as the one bundled with MAMP, do not come with authoritative certificate files.

 [http://dev.soup.io/post/56438473/If-youre-using-MAMP-and-doing-something](http://dev.soup.io/post/56438473/If-youre-using-MAMP-and-doing-something)

+### Bucket names with "." in them
+Newer versions of OpenSSL also have issues with buckets with "." in their names.
+Bucket names with dots in them will use a slightly different path when delivering files over SSL.
+This is only relevant if you're not using a CNAME to alias a bucket to your own domain.
+See https://forums.aws.amazon.com/thread.jspa?threadID=69108&start=0&tstart=0#308166

+### Image Styles
+Image styles are delivered first through the private file system, which generates a derivative on S3 and is served from S3 thereafter.
+Don't expect it to be fast the first time!

 ## Installation
 - Download and install Libraries, AWS SDK and AmazonS3 Drupal modules.